SiebeA/CorpusNormalization/README.md

     <!-- - The normalized sentences are in `output.5tts.txt` # outputted in shell -->

 ### For comparing the ATN to a Golden Standard normalized corpus:
+- !!! `goldStandard_Rhoda_tts.txt` first letter after ending punct mark is not capped, while it is in the original excel file
 - To calculate the Levenhstein_distance between the ATN sentences, and the MTN sentences, In your terminal, run:
 `python3 pf_txt_to_df.py`
 - In your terminal, run: